QUICKLINKS >

 W.H.
 Fuller, in his comprehensively informative 1963 book " Small-bore target Shooting", writes of the Finnish Lion that it is

-"perhaps the best know weapon typifying the development of the smallbore rifle to the particular requirements of three-positional shooting."
+"perhaps the best known weapon typifying the development of the smallbore rifle to the particular requirements of three-positional shooting."

 To have described a pure target rifle as a "weapon" was perhaps a forgiveable slip of the pen over forty years ago.
 In today's politically correct climate, such a description might herald criticism from some quarters.
 Nonetheless, the message in relation to the "Lion" is clear; it could reasonably be considered as having been a trailblazer.